MEET OUR CARING AND COMPASSIONATE TEAM

 Lilly Gordon, R.V.T.

 Lilly graduated from International Business College, Vet Tech Institute in February of 2016.
 She began working at Veterinary Services in March of 2016.
-Lilly has 5 rescue pets: 1 mixed breed dog named Steve, 2 cats (Cotton and Momo) and 2 Guinea pigs (Otis and Marvin).
-In her spare time, she enjoys camping trips and traveling with her close friends and family.
+Lilly has 7 rescue pets: 2 mixed breed dogs named Steve and Luna; 3 cats (Cotton, Momo and Moose) and 2 Guinea pigs (Otis and Marvin).
+In her spare time, she enjoys spending time with her 2 children and camping trips with her close friends and family.

 Doris has been at Veterinary Services since 2004.
-She works in the mornings assisting with surgeries and dentals, helping with appointments, or filling in wherever needed.
-She is also in charge of our Facebook page, submitting coupons, and sending out email reminders.
-When not at work, Doris keeps up with her busy family, supporting her children in their athletic and music activities.
-She and her husband, Bob, have 4 children.
-As is typical in the veterinary field, all of her pets are rescues; her family includes a mixed breed dog and 3 cats.
+She works in the mornings assisting with dentals and surgeries, helping with appointments, or filling in wherever needed.
+She is also in charge of our Facebook page and sending out email reminders.
+When not at work, Doris likes to volunteer for local community theatre and spend time maintaining her 90 gallon salt water aquarium.
+She and her husband, Bob, have 4 children, with their youngest being a senior in high school!
+As is typical in the veterinary field, her family includes several rescue pets, which currently include a mixed breed dog and 2 cats.
+Oh, now an additional kitten named Purrcy.

 Ann got her start working with pets in 1988 at East State Veterinary Clinic and has continued her love of animals.
 She has been working with Dr. Jill since 1995.
 The one-on-one of a small practice keeps her in touch with our clients.
 Ann’s job is keeping things organized and also helping with the animals.
 She has six cats of her own on the “plantation” she shares with her husband, Larry.